sigasi/sigasi_insights/manual/libraries.md

 ## XilinxCoreLib

 XilinxCoreLib is a very big library with more than a thousand entities and architectures.
-Including all these design units, slows down Sigasi Studio.
-So by default, Sigasi Studio only adds the packages with the component declarations to your project, and _excludes_ the entities and architectures _from compilation_.
+If you include all of these design units, it slows down the compilation phase of Sigasi Studio.
+In order to avoid that, Sigasi Studio only adds the packages with the component declarations to your project by default.
+It _excludes_ the entities and architectures _from compilation_.

 You can easily add selected entities (and architectures) to your project by right clicking the corresponding file (`filename = entity name.vhd`) in the [Project Explorer][/manual/views#explorer], and selecting **Set Library > xilinxcorelib**.